 Among her accomplishments, Chief Parker became a Detective in 1995 and while working in that capacity implemented a Victim Intervention Program (VIP) as part of her Master’s Thesis.
 This program helped to increase police officers’ knowledge of domestic violence, empower victims, and stop violence through strict law enforcement.
 The VIP Program became a model for the State of New Jersey, and Chief Parker was recognized with the 1998 Women of Influence award for her work in domestic violence.

 After testing for the next position, Chief Parker was promoted to the rank of Patrol Sergeant in 2002 where she served until she was assigned to lead the Investigations Bureau in 2003.
 In 2006, Chief Parker tested for the next position and was promoted to the rank of Patrol Lieutenant.
 She was promoted to the position of Captain in 2011, overseeing all civilian and sworn personnel, and was assigned to manage the Office of Professional Standards.
 In this role, Chief Parker initiated the revision to the Field Training Program for newly hired officers and introduced a mentoring training program for newly promoted sergeants.
 Chief Parker also directed improvements to the hiring process and supervised changes to employee background investigations, ensuring only the best candidates are hired.

 Following in the Manchester Township Police tradition, Chief Parker is an advocate of higher education and has completed many prestigious Leadership programs.
 She holds a Master’s Degree in Public Administration from Central Michigan University and graduated from the West Point Leadership and Command program, where she now serves as an instructor.
-Chief Parker also completed the FBI-LEEDA trilogy (Executive, Command, and Supervision Leadership) courses along with the Fairleigh Dickinson University Executive Leadership course.
+Chief Parker also completed the FBI-LEEDA trilogy (Executive, Command, and Supervision Leadership) courses along with the Fairleigh Dickinson University Executive Leadership course and will be attending the FBI National Academy training in April.

 In addition to the everyday duties of the Chief of Police, she is responsible for the following duties within the Division: